-Although most of the land area in the City is made up of residential, commercial, and other urban development, valuable plant and wildlife habitat still exists.
-These natural habitats are located primarily outside the City limits in the northern, southern, and eastern portions of the City, but they also occur along river and stream corridors and on a number of undeveloped parcels.
-Habitats present within the City include annual grasslands, riparian woodlands, oak woodlands, riverine (rivers and streams) habitats, ponds, freshwater marshes, seasonal wetlands, and vernal pools.
+Although most of the Policy Area is made up of residential, commercial, and other urban development, valuable plant and wildlife habitat still exists.
+These natural habitats are located primarily outside the City Limits in the northern, southern, and eastern portions of the Policy Area, but they also occur along river and stream corridors and on a number of undeveloped parcels within the Policy Area.
+Habitats present within the Policy Area include annual grasslands, riparian woodlands, oak woodlands, riverine (rivers and streams) habitats, ponds, freshwater marshes, seasonal wetlands, and vernal pools.